Timothy-Lloyd/aci-tools/README.md

 1. Add further fabric playbooks with time saving functions
 2. Expand exisiting playbook functions
 3. Add L2O playbook
-4. Add vlan pool and domain functions
+4. Add some MSO functions
-5. Add some MSO functions
+5. Look at some error handling

 ## Playbook descriptions
 This section describes the functions of the various playbooks: